RCHENLAB/dry-lab-standard/metaanalysis.md

 SRR23098566_3.fastq

 Type in ``` ls-l ``` into the command line to see the file sizes.
 The lowest filesize corresponds to the index, the two highest ones correspond to read 1 and read 2.
+You can delete the index file.

 Convert to fastq.gz using: